-^{2.} Director of Lake Imaging Holdings Pty Ltd, prior to the Company's name change to Integral Diagnostics Limited.
+&lt;sup>2 Director of Lake Imaging Holdings Pty Ltd, prior to the Company's development, name change and listing as Integral Diagnostics Limited on 21 October 2015.

 Recommendation 2.6: A listed entity should have a program for inducting new Directors and provide appropriate professional development opportunities for Directors to develop and maintain the skills and knowledge needed to perform their role as Directors effectively.